kemalcr/kemalcr.com/guide.md

 # [Getting Started](#getting-started)

-This guide assumes that you have Crystal installed in your system.
-Check Crystal installation methods [here](https://crystal-lang.org/docs/installation/).
+This guide assumes that you already have Crystal installed.
+If not, check out the [Crystal installation methods](https://crystal-lang.org/docs/installation/) and come back when you're done.

-### Install Kemal
+### Installing Kemal

-You should create your application first:
+First you need to create your application:

 ```
 crystal init app your_app